 Thumb-sucking is normal in babies and young children.
-Most babies and toddlers suck their thumbs.
-They may also suck on their fingers, hands, or items such as pacifiers.
+They have a natural urge to suck that starts in their first few months of life or even before birth.
+Babies may also suck on their fingers or hands, or items such as pacifiers.

 Many babies suck their thumbs to soothe themselves.
-Thumb-sucking can become a habit in babies and young children who use it to comfort themselves when they feel hungry, afraid, restless, quiet, sleepy, or bored.
+Thumb-sucking can become a habit when it's used for comfort.
+They may comfort themselves when they feel hungry, afraid, restless, or sleepy.

 - Continue to suck a thumb often or with great intensity around age 4 or older.
 (A callus on the thumb is one sign of intense sucking.)